wades39/JHaikuGenerator/README.md

 To use this software to generate Haiku-style poems, the user will need to select a text file for the program to use.
 From there, select the language the text file is written in, a style of generation, and whether or not each line should be generated from where the last one ended.

 ## VERSION HISTORY
+## Version 1.1.8
+Fixed a coding error that could result in the user receiving an infinite error message loop.

 ### Version 1.1.7
 The program was utilizing a Java 11 method, though it is compiled as a Java 8 program.
 All references to that method have been changed to one that is Java 8 compatible.